swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-2-share-your-ml-experiment-code-with-git/index.md

 Create a new repository on your favorite Git service.
 Clone the repository and switch to your newly cloned repository.

 {% callout type="note" %}
 Using GitHub?
-Follow the related documentation [_Creating a new repository_ - docs.github.com](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) to create a new GitHub repository for this step.
+Follow the related documentation [_Creating a new repository_ - docs.github.com](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository) to create a new GitHub repository for this chapter.
 {% /callout %}

 {% callout type="note" %}
 Using GitLab?
-Follow the related documentation [_Create a project_ - docs.gitlab.com](https://docs.gitlab.com/ee/user/project/working_with_projects.html#create-a-project) to create a new GitLab project for this step.
+Follow the related documentation [_Create a project_ - docs.gitlab.com](https://docs.gitlab.com/ee/user/project/working_with_projects.html#create-a-project) to create a new GitLab project for this chapter.
 {% /callout %}

 #### Create a `.gitignore` file